sophieli-econ/sophieli-econ.github.io/index.markdown

 title: Sophie Li
 ---

 I am a Ph.D. candidate in the Department of Economics at Boston University.
 My research fields are Economic History, Labor Economics and Economics of Gender.
+You can reach me at <ywl242@bu.edu>

 I am on the job market during the 2023-2024 Academic Year.
 My job market paper examines the effect of a woman-friendly occupation, the postmaster occupation during the early twentieth-century United States, on women's employment outcomes.

 [[CV]](pdfs/SophieLi_CV.pdf)
-[Email]<ywl242@bu.edu>

----
+# Research

 ## Job Market Paper

-Dynamic Effects of Price Controls and Deregulation Policies: Evidence from the Indian Cement Industry.
-(with Sagar Saxena)\
-[[pdf]](pdfs/GS_cement.pdf)

----
+The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII\
+[[pdf]](pdfs/SophieLi_JMP.pdf)

+_Co-Winner of Rosenstein-Rodan Prize for Best Graduate Student Paper, Boston University, 2023_

-## Working Papers
+## Working Paper

-Distributional Effects of Indian Agricultural Interventions.
-(with Sagar Saxena)
-[[pdf]](pdfs/GS_agriculture.pdf)

-Industrial Policy Under Imperfect Competition: Evidence from Utility-Scale Solar in India.
-(with Sagar Saxena)
-[[pdf]](pdfs/GS_solar.pdf)

----
+Returns to Education for Women in the Mid-20th Century: Evidence from Compulsory Schooling Laws\ [[pdf]](pdfs/SophieLi_Returns_Education.pdf)

-## Publications
+## Work in Progress

-Within Firm Supply Chains: Evidence from India.
-(with Pulak Ghosh and Brandon Joel Tan)
-(Journal of International Economics, 2023)
-[[pdf]](pdfs/GGT_supply_chains.pdf)

-Intergenerational transfers: Public education and pensions with endogenous fertility.
-(with Monisankar Bishnu, Tishara Garg, and Tridip Ray)
-(Journal of Economic Dynamics & Control, 2023)
-[[pdf]](pdfs/BGGR_fertility.pdf)

-Optimal intergenerational transfers: Public education and pensions.
-(with Monisankar Bishnu, Tishara Garg, and Tridip Ray)
-(Journal of Public Economics, 2021)
-[[pdf]](pdfs/BGGR_ep.pdf)

----
+Germ Theory at Home: The Role of Private Action in Reducing Child Mortality during the Epidemiological Transition (with James Feigenbaum and Lauren Hoehn-Velasco)

+Rebuilding the State: Confederate Post Offices After the Civil War

+Gender Differences in Managerial Performance: Evidence from The Post Office